SlaybaughLab/BART/README.md

 - BART heavily depends on [PETSc](https://www.mcs.anl.gov/petsc/) by utilizing deal.II wrappers of PETSc data structure.
 Therefore, all the parallel-supported functionalities in PETSc (if wrapped by deal.II) can be invoked by BART.
 This includes parallel sparse matrix, parallel vectors and parallel preconditioners/algebraic solvers.

 ### General dimensionality
 BART was initially implemented for 2D and 3D for parallel computation.
-In the -[restart branch](https://github.com/SlaybaughLab/BART/tree/restart), the functionality is generalized to 1D with serial settings.
+In the [restart branch](https://github.com/SlaybaughLab/BART/tree/restart), the functionality is generalized to 1D with serial settings.

 ### Meshing capability
 Originally, BART was implemented for homogenized mesh using rectangle mesh in 2D and regular cubois mesh in 3D.
-In the -[restart branch](https://github.com/SlaybaughLab/BART/tree/restart), some thrilling new features are implemented.
+In the [restart branch](https://github.com/SlaybaughLab/BART/tree/restart), some thrilling new features are implemented.
 Overall, we have:
 - Hyper-rectangular mesh in 1/2/3D;
 - Fuel pin-resolved curvilinear mesh in 2D;
 - Fuel pin-resolved curvilinear mesh in 3D based on extrusion.